stassev/MoodleMD/README.md

 python ../MoodleMD.py  example.xml -o example_v1.md
 ```

-If you start with an MD file and have converted that to XML.
-You may want to convert the XML back to MD as a sanity check, to make sure the script has done its job in parsing all questions correctly:
+If you start with an MD file and have converted that to XML, you may want to convert the XML back to MD as a sanity check.
+This way you can make sure the script has done its job in parsing all questions correctly:

 ```
 # Any differences should be unimportant: